Skip to content

 Section titled “7.
 Latest Research and Future Perspectives”

-McMaster et al. (2025) conducted a systematic review and meta-analysis on the timing of primary repair after open globe injury and its association with visual outcomes and endophthalmitis incidence 1).
+McMaster et al. (2025) conducted a systematic review and meta-analysis on the timing of primary repair after open globe injury and its association with visual outcomes and endophthalmitis rates 1).
 The study included 8497 eyes (15 studies), with the most common injury type being penetrating injury combined with IOFB.
 Repair within 24 hours reduced the risk of endophthalmitis compared to delayed repair (OR 0.39, 95% CI 0.19-0.79, P=0.01).
 However, no significant difference in final visual acuity was observed based on repair timing (OR 0.89, 95% CI 0.61-1.29, P=0.52).
-The authors strongly recommend repair within 24 hours, but all included studies were retrospective and non-randomized, and the certainty of evidence was rated low to very low by GRADE assessment.
+All included studies were retrospective and non-randomized, with the certainty of evidence rated as low to very low.

-Section titled “Prognostic Prediction Using Ocular Trauma Score (OTS)”
+Section titled “Prognosis prediction using the Ocular Trauma Score (OTS)”

-The Ocular Trauma Score (OTS) is a prognostic tool that estimates the probability of visual outcomes based on initial visual acuity, presence of globe rupture, endophthalmitis, penetrating injury, retinal detachment, and RAPD.
-In penetrating ocular trauma, prognosis probabilities can be stratified by combining visual acuity, RAPD, and injury zone.
+The Ocular Trauma Score (OTS) is a prognostic tool that estimates the probability of visual outcomes based on initial visual acuity, presence of globe rupture, endophthalmitis, penetrating injury, retinal detachment, and relative afferent pupillary defect (RAPD).
+In penetrating ocular trauma, prognosis can be stratified by combining visual acuity, RAPD, and injury zone.

 Kheir et al. (2021) reported 48 eyes of 39 patients with ocular trauma following the Beirut port explosion 2).
-Open globe injuries were found in 20.8%, hyphema in 18.8%, and surface injuries (conjunctival lacerations, corneal lacerations) in 54.2%.
+Open globe injury was found in 20.8%, hyphema in 18.8%, and surface injuries (conjunctival laceration, corneal laceration) in 54.2%.
 Due to the nature of explosive devices causing multiple tiny fragments to penetrate simultaneously, penetrating injuries are common and often complicated by multiple IOFBs.
-The importance of CT scanning for all cases to search for IOFBs is emphasized in ophthalmic management of civilian and military blast incidents.
+In civilian and military blast incidents, CT is crucial for detecting IOFBs.

 3. Germerott T, Mann N, Axmann S. Penetrating eye injury by dart.
 Int J Legal Med.
 2021;135(2):573-576.
 PMID: 33336294.